 28. Climb the O2

-For a really unique London experience, you can climb over the 02 arena.
-This is one of the few things on this London bucket list that I’ve yet to do myself, but it’s supposed to be a lot of fun and offer some incredible views.
-Book your tickets here.
+For a really unique London experience, you can climb over the 02 Arena.
+This is one of the few things on this London bucket list that I’ve yet to do myself, but it’s supposed to be a lot of fun and offers some incredible views.

 29. Fly over the Thames on the Emirates Cable Car